kutyadog/portfolio-code/README.md

 A showcase of my work in web development, AI, and creative projects.
 As a developer with over 15+ years of experience, this repository is an extension of my personal website portfolio at https://www.chrisjohnson.net/, highlighting my coding and dvelopment skills for building innovative solutions.

+> [!TIP]
+> As of August 29th, this project is under active development.
+Please check back for continual updates.

 ### Table of Contents

   * [AI Work](#ai-work)